 There are two fundamental ways to get started:

 - The Miele “front-end” way that starts directly with guiding a customer to the best matching product.
 In some cases, the product assortment and product flexibility doesn’t allow a good match with a customer’s needs.
 But please make sure to think about how you can learn and improve the matching over time.
-If you are interested in all aspects of Mass Customization, you should read [link to Mass Customization white paper] covering the Product Design, Information System and Supply Chain aspects of truly fulfilling unique customer needs.
-(PC: car config assessment)
+If you are interested in all aspects of Mass Customization, you should read our paper on Mass Customization covering the Product Design, Information System and Supply Chain aspects of truly fulfilling unique customer needs.